MorpheusAIs/Docs/!KEYDOCS README FIRST!/FAQs & Guides/MOR token and Liquidity FAQ.md

 - 4% (576 MOR) for Protection Fund.

 ### Where can I get data about MOR relevant data on Morpheus emissions and supply?
-You can get these data from [Morpheus CoinGecko page](https://www.coingecko.com/en/coins/morpheusai) or community websites:
+You can get these data from [Morpheus CoinGecko page](https://www.coingecko.com/en/coins/morpheusai), [Morpheus CoinMarketCap page](https://coinmarketcap.com/currencies/morpheus/) or community websites:
 - https://morlord.com/
 - https://morstats.info/
 - https://morcheck.xyz/

-### When will Morpheus be listed on centralized exchanges, like Binance?
+### When will Morpheus be listed on tier-1 centralized exchanges, like Binance?
 It’s best to ask the exchange representatives directly as they make the listing decisions.

 ### What is Protocol Owned Liquidity (PoL)?